choderalab/ensembler/README.md

 Overview
 --------

-The first stage in the software pipeline is the gathering of protein target sequences and protein template structures.
-It then builds models by mapping each target sequence onto every available template structure using Modeller.
+The first stage in the software pipeline is the retrieval of protein target sequences and protein template structures.
+It then builds models by mapping each target sequence onto every available template structure using Modeller (http://salilab.org/modeller/).
 After filtering out non-unique models (based on an RMSD cutoff), the models are subjected to a two-stage molecular dynamics simulation refinement; the first with implicit solvation, the second with explicit solvation.
 For the explicit solvation step, the models are solvated such that each system contains the same number of waters.
 Finally, scripts are provided to package and compress the resulting models, ready for transfer or for set-up on other platforms such as Folding@Home.

 The scripts have been parallelized with MPI where useful.
 Furthermore, the MD refinement steps use the OpenMM simulation package, which has particularly high